hashicorp/terraform/website/docs/modules/composition.html.markdown

 ```

 You can then write _other_ modules that expect only a Kubernetes cluster
-hostname as input and use them interchangably with any of your Kubernetes
+hostname as input and use them interchangeably with any of your Kubernetes
 cluster modules:

 ```hcl